apavlidi/My_Setup/README.md

 - Wrapping on method/call parameters

 ### [`claude/`](claude/)
 [Claude Code](https://docs.anthropic.com/en/docs/claude-code) configuration including global settings, custom status line, hooks, plugins, and skills.
+Also includes a write-up on [how I use Claude Code](claude/HOW_I_USE_CLAUDE.md) for day-to-day engineering.
 See the [Claude Code README](claude/README.md) for full details.

 ---